top of page

 Understanding Digital Signatures

 Digital signatures are a cryptographic method of validating the authenticity and integrity of a message, document, or software.
-They work by employing public key infrastructure (PKI) to encrypt the information, ensuring that only the appropriate parties can access it.
+They employ public key infrastructure (PKI) to encrypt information, ensuring that only the appropriate parties can access it.

 The keys involved consist of a private key, known only to the signer, and a public key, accessible to anyone.
 When a document is signed digitally, a unique fingerprint—often referred to as a hash—of the document is created using the signer’s private key.
 This signature can then be verified by recipients using the signer’s public key.